 Of course, 24-7 doesn’t just include the off hours.
 On-the-go connection for your field service and staff members is also an important component to customer service.

 If your field techs have the ability to access customer information while in the field, they can provide better customer service while you’re open for business.

-Mobile apps allow you to work offline, get digital signatures, contact customers during delays, and access important information that can help your team connect to customers during face-to-face interactions.
+Mobile CRM apps allow you to work offline, get digital signatures, contact customers during delays, and access important information that can help your team connect to customers during face-to-face interactions.

 Finally, you can significantly improve customer service by being proactive and addressing customer concerns before they even think of it.